nzuzondlovu/simple-mailing-list/README.md

 	* Form For Message To Be Sent
 	* Use the Database For Users Emails
 	* Use Variables for Personalised Emails

+# Use Datatables
+	* This will help sort data
+	* Easily view data
+	* Easily search for data